Buy-to-Let Mortgages For The Self-Employed

 FAQs

-Although there are no official self-cert buy-to-let mortgages, there are a small number of lenders out there who can be extremely flexible with self-employed applicants.
+Although there are no official self-cert buy-to-let mortgages, a small number of lenders are available who can be extremely flexible with self-employed applicants.

-In practice, this can mean that as long as you’re able to prove the rental income makes it a sound investment, you won’t necessarily have to show proof of income or years of your business accounts.
+In practice, this can mean that as long as you can prove the rental income makes it a sound investment, you won’t necessarily have to show proof of income or years of your business accounts.

 Yes, this is possible to arrange.
 If you’re self-employed, you’d still have to meet a lender’s buy-to-let eligibility criteria and affordability requirements.
 For the most part, this would work in a similar way to a remortgage.
 But it’s worth having the support of a skilled advisor to walk you through the complete process of changing mortgages.

-For a buy-to-let property providing proof of your income is not as essential a part of the eligibility criteria – although you may be asked to confirm your earnings are at or above £25,000 per annum for some lenders.
+For a buy-to-let property, providing proof of income is not as essential a part of the eligibility criteria—although some lenders may ask you to confirm your earnings are at or above £25,000 per annum.

-The main proof is regarding your rental projection and that this will cover somewhere between 125%-145% of the mortgage repayments.
+The main proof concerns your rental projection, which will cover between 125% and 145% of the mortgage repayments.

 This really is based on your own personal circumstances.
-There’s no requirement to set up a limited company to have one BTL investment.
-However for professional landlords with a high number of properties, there could be tax advantages for doing this and, if so, it would be recommended to seek the help of a property tax specialist.
+Setting up a limited company to have one BTL investment is not required.
+However, for professional landlords with a high number of properties, there could be tax advantages for doing this, and if so, it would be recommended to seek the help of a property tax specialist.

 Ask us a question